loudvsg/loudvsg/README.md

 ### Hi there 👋
-🔭 I’m at the crossroads between financial mathematics, telecommunications and datascience.
+🔭 I’m Louis.
+I am currently working at the crossroads between financial mathematics, telecommunications and datascience.